Teacher Appreciation Week: Gift Ideas

 A handmade card

 Do you know something your teacher actually enjoys?
-For example, does your teacher regularly tell stories in class about horseback riding or the University of Iowa Hawkeye sports teams?
+For example, does your teacher regularly tell stories about horseback riding or the University of Iowa Hawkeye sports teams in class?
 Discovering hobbies and interests about your teacher and finding or creating a gift surrounding these hobbies and interests can be excellent gifts.

 Self-care gifts are items they can utilize to help them decompress and care for themselves.
 Examples of these types of gifts are soft socks, lotions, a spa kit, bath salts, etc.